-You discovered our list of great leadership books.
+You discovered our list of the best leadership books.

 Leadership books are resources that teach leadership competencies, skills, and best practices.
-These works analyze which qualities great leaders share, and provide frameworks for building strong teams.
+These works analyze which qualities great leaders share, and provide frameworks for building effective teams.

 This article contains: